Visa’s CMO and CCO Lynne Biggar never, ever checks a bag

-As Visa’s chief marketing officer and chief commercial officer, Lynne Biggar flies around the world overseeing all of Visa’s branding, sponsorship, communications, and marketing activities.
+As Visa’s chief marketing officer and chief communications officer, Lynne Biggar flies around the world overseeing all of Visa’s branding, sponsorship, communications, and marketing activities.
 As a veteran traveler who spent years on the road with Time Inc. and American Express before joining Visa, she seems even busier when she’s off the clock–spending her free time climbing Mt.
 Kilimanjaro, for example.

 Here the executive reveals her tips and tools for getting the most out of every day.